 When undressing in the exam room, please disrobe behind the exam curtain as a video-camera is on and most areas of the rooms are visible to control room staff, faculty, and learner groups.
 If a clean gown/drape is not on the bed, extra are available in the drawers of the bed.
 At no time should a SP be out of an exam room with only a patient gown on, even if tied in the back.
-If there is a need to leave the room, SPs should dress before leaving, use an extra gown as a housecoat, or bring a housecoat from home.
+If there is a need to leave the room, SPs should dress before leaving, use an extra gown as a housecoat, or bring a housecoat/sweater from home.
 Please remember that the exam rooms are located off a public corridor.
 While faculty, staff, SPs, and learners may not notice patients in hospital gowns, it is an unusual sighting for non-clinical staff, faculty, and visitors (which may include guests) to see patients in a partial state of undress.

 During physical exams, learners are expected to drape SPs appropriately to avoid unnecessary exposure, however, this is a learned skill and is accomplished successfully to varying degrees during the learning period.
 There are also specific sessions where exposure can be expected.
-The exposure of the chest is required for Breast, Cardiology, and Respiratory exams, and female SPs should be prepared to go without a bra.
+Exposure of the chest is required for Breast, Cardiovascular, and Respiratory exams.
+Female SPs are required to remove their bra.
 If uncomfortable with any of the above mentioned scenarios, SPs should only accept assignments involving medical histories.